clebert/cybernaut/README.md

 $(npm bin)/cybernaut | $(npm bin)/tap-mocha-reporter spec
 ```

 It is recommended to write tests using async functions, which are natively supported by Node.js as of version 7.
-Alternatively, the tests must be transpiled using TypeScript or Babel.
-A working example project can be found [here][13].
+Alternatively, the tests must be transpiled using [TypeScript][18] or [Babel][22].

 The following configuration is active by default: